 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, or bone problems (such as osteoporosis).
+- Tell your doctor if you are pregnant, or if you have kidney problems, liver disease, or bone problems (such as osteoporosis).

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.